caseyamcl/configula/README.md

     }

     /**
-     * Get the encryption key (as 32-character alphanumeric string) *
+     * Get the encryption key (as a 32-character alphanumeric string) *
      * @return string
      */